dimagi/commcare-hq/corehq/motech/README.md

 All repeaters are hooked into the **MOTECH management dashboard**.
 This allows project managers to create and delete specific repeater instances, and contains tools to audit and debug sent, queued and cancelled messages.

+You can find more details in [the Repeaters README](./repeaters/README.md).

 DHIS2 Module
 ------------